Home

 to avoid in pregnancy

 Some ingredients are best set aside while you are pregnant or breastfeeding.
 This guide walks through the ones to avoid, from retinol and high-strength salicylic acid to hydroquinone and oxybenzone.
-It covers the safer swaps too, all grounded in guidance from ACOG, the FDA and Korea's MFDS.
+It covers the safer swaps too, all grounded in guidance from ACOG and the FDA.

 Grounded in medical consensus · Updated May 2026